ThomasJohanns/nvme_csd/platforms/CM3588_REVISED/README.md

 <img width="742" height="1050" alt="image" src="https://github.com/user-attachments/assets/a69527b4-3edd-45ba-abda-64637eab79ae" />

 **Second Error:**
-After including the GCC 12 in the make command, I ran into more GCC errors after the ">>>host-m4 1.4.19 patching libtool" command.
+I got the same error.
+After installing and including the GCC 12 in the make command, I ran into more GCC errors after the ">>>host-m4 1.4.19 patching libtool" command.

 In the `work/buildroot` directory
 ```shell